paddywwoof/rapberrypi/models/CargoBay/README1ST.txt

 No guarantee, express or implied is given using this model.
 Use at your own risk.

-This ReadMe file must reside with the model file at all times.
+This ReadMe file must reside with the model files and textures at all times.

 Enjoy!